system76/docs/_articles/media-production-on-pop.md

 Install Directly From the Pop!\_Shop

+### LMMS

+LMMS is a digital audio workstation application.
+Produce music with your computer by creating melodies and beats, synthesizing and mixing sounds, arranging samples and much more.

+Install Directly From the Pop!\_Shop

 ### Natron

 Natron is a powerful Digital Compositor that can handle of your 2D/2.5D needs.
 Its robust OIIO file formats and OpenFX architecture is what make Natron the most flexible open source compositor for the visual effects community.